Shalinderjeet/Deploy-MongoDb-and-MongoExpress-in-K8s/README.md

 Refer the created secret values in mongo-secret.yaml deployment/pod file.

 Create an Internal service for Mongodb deployment so that the other components can talk to this Mongodb.
+Deployment and Mongodb service -put their configuration in the same file.